 On this page

-- Know what is owed upon termination
+- Work out what long service leave is owed upon termination

 - Deal with long service leave during liquidation

-On the day that employment ends an employee with at least 7 years of continuous service with one employer is entitled to receive, in full, payment for any long service leave (LSL) not taken.
+On the day that employment ends, an employee with at least 7 years’ of continuous service with one employer is entitled to receive – in full – payment for any long service leave (LSL) not taken.

 If LSL has already been taken

 Where an employee has already taken LSL, the employer must pay any remaining accrued LSL at termination.

 If an employee has accrued LSL – but dies before it is taken – a payment will be due to the employee's personal representative.

 Example – Jacqui resigns

 Jacqui resigns from her employment, and, following completion of her notice period, her employment ends after seven years and six months’ continuous employment.
 Jacqui’s long service leave entitlement is calculated as follows: